moneta-rb/moneta/SPEC.md

 # Atomicity

-The base Juno specification does not specify any atomicity guarantees.
+The base Moneta specification does not specify any atomicity guarantees.
 However, extensions to this spec may specify extensions that define additional guarantees for any of the defined operations.